Graduate Community &

 In part, that’s because classes are small, so graduate students have remarkable access to some of the finest teachers and researchers in the world, and plenty of opportunities to make their voices heard.

 Graduate students at the Carroll School also find opportunities to gain leadership experience and develop personal and professional interests.
-Student organizations and clubs include the Graduate Management Association, Graduate Women in Business, the Biotech and Healthcare Club, and the Graduate Finance Association.
+Student organizations and clubs include the Graduate Management Association, Graduate Women in Business, the Graduate Technology Club, Graduate Student Association, and the Graduate Finance Association.

 The Carroll School and Boston College provide access to the tools and services you need to thrive.
 From course registration to dining facilities, we are committed to helping you succeed.